joeldevlearning/whois-prototype/docs/api-overview.md

 ####Build
 - Choose correct syntax for each query
-- Create formatted query strings for whois-RWS
+- Create formatted query strings for Whois-RWS

 ####Request